Schrausser/Abh_Wkt/README.md

 # Abh_Wkt
-Dependent probability calculated in the probability and contingency field.
+Dependent probabilities calculated in the probability and contingency fields.
 Presentation of the concepts of *multiplicative*, *additive* and *conditional* probability

 $$p(B|A)$$

-and above all *Total* and *Bayes* probability with
+and above all *Total* probability within *Bayes' theorem*,  where

 $$p(A|B)=\frac{p(B|A)⋅pA}{pB}.$$